 The HOSA State Advisor shall be the Health Science State Education Administrator or his/her designee, such as the State Education Specialist.
-The HOSA State Competitive Events Coordinator shall be appointed by the State Advisor.
-The HOSA State Advisor serves with no vote.
+The HOSA State Advisor may appoint organizations or individuals, as needed, to facilitate State Leadership Conference.
+The HOSA State Advisor serves with a vote only in the event of a tie.

 Section 3.
 Other Committee Members

-The local chapter advisors to the state officers shall serve on the State Executive Committee and serve with no vote.
+The local chapter advisors to the state officers shall serve on the State Executive Committee.
 The term of office shall coincide with the term of office of their state officer.
 The functions of the Other Committee Members shall be to:

 Assist state officers in carrying out assignments and duties of office.